 On Friday 26 June 2020, East Cambridgeshire District Council granted its consent for Network Rail to build the station using permitted development rights.

-The enabling works are expected to begin this autumn with the main construction phase planned for 2021.
+The enabling works began autumn 2020 and the main construction phase will commence spring 2021.

 The animation below is a visualisation of what a new station at Soham could look like once completed.